alfonsof/aws-java-examples/awslambdas3move/README.md

 ## Using the code

-* You can select the destination bucket name changing the value of "destinationBucketName" variable in the code.
+* You can select the destination bucket name changing the value of `destinationBucketName` variable in the code.

 * Access the AWS console.